-- Participate in active surveillance be aware of the state system of support. - Stay current listen to 'what is going on' for substance abuse prevention and mental health promotion. - Think about how projects/programs align with their agency interests, goals, programs, and projects and to advise on possible state implications.
+- Participate in a minimum of 2/3 of the meetings within a calendar year. - Represent the Consortium at other meetings. - Be aware of the state system of support and seek opportunities to actively support implementation and coordination of the Strategic Plan. - Stay current listen to 'what is going on' regarding substance abuse prevention and mental health promotion. - Think about how projects/programs align with their agency interests, goals, programs, and projects and advise on possible state implications.